Rex Burkhead: Personal life

 Burkhead is married to Danielle Burkhead.
-They have two sons together.
+They have two sons.

 Burkhead was the 2012 winner of the Uplifting Athletes Rare Disease Champion award.
 He was awarded for his work with a 6-year-old suffering from a rare pediatric brain tumor called a low-grade glioma.
 Burkhead's commitment to community service has been personified by his friendship with that child, Jack Hoffman, a cancer patient from Atkinson, Nebraska.
 Jack contacted Nebraska in 2011, asking for a Burkhead photo.
 Burkhead offered to meet Jack, and his involvement in their relationship led to national notice when he arranged for Jack to suit up in a Cornhusker uniform and "run for a touchdown" in the 2013 Nebraska spring football game before a crowd of more than 60,000.
 President Barack Obama responded by inviting Jack and his family to the White House, and the family included Burkhead in its party.
 In honor of Jack Hoffman, who died at age 19 in January 2025, Burkhead launched the Team Jack Foundation.